 Use this instrument only as specified in this manual.
 Otherwise, the protection provided by the instrument may be impaired.

-The following definitions apply to the terms "Warning" and "Caution".
+Refer to the safety information in Warnings and Cautions sections.

-- "WARNING" identifies conditions and actions that may pose hazards to the user. - "CAUTION" identifies conditions and actions that may damage the instrument being used.
+- The following definitions apply to the terms "Warning" and "Caution". - "WARNING" identifies conditions and actions that may pose hazards to the user. - "CAUTION" identifies conditions and actions that may damage the instrument being used.

-1.2.1 △ WARNINGS
+1.2.1 Warnings